flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 1. The main CPU's reset vector is at `0x1FC00000`, which points to the Pre-IPL ROM inside Tachyon.
     1. The first half of the Pre-IPL tells the CPU to copy the other half to scratchpad memory and continue execution from there.
         - The Pre-IPL will now look for the next stage from either **NAND or an external memory stick**.
 When the latter is selected (never under normal use), the PSP enters a mode called **factory service mode**.
 For simplicity, we'll focus on the normal mode (selecting NAND).
-    3. The Pre-IPL initialises the NAND controller and continues execution from NAND.
+    2. The Pre-IPL initialises the NAND controller and continues execution from NAND.
 The second part of the Pre-IPL runs the IPL, which is encrypted, so it will be decrypted (using 'KIRK', more details later) and copied to eDRAM (in the Graphics Engine) as a working area.
-    4. Once finished decrypting, it continues execution at eDRAM, where the decrypted IPL is.
+    3. Once finished decrypting, it continues execution at eDRAM, where the decrypted IPL is.
 2. The IPL's execution process is divided into three stages.
     1. The first stage, called the **loader**, resets the main CPU and hides the Pre-IPL ROM from the memory map.
 The loader also initialises minimal hardware and decompresses 'Main.bin', the next stage, on eDRAM.
     2. **Main.bin** focuses on initialising the rest of the hardware, including main memory.
 Once it finishes, it decrypts the third stage onto main memory and continues execution from there.
     3. The final stage, referred to as **payload**, loads the kernel.
-The kernel is stored in the form of different binaries, modules and meta-data that, once loaded into main RAM, will give life to the system.
+The kernel is stored in the form of different binaries, modules and metadata that, once loaded into main RAM, will give life to the system.
 Afterwards, the interactive shell is shown.

 ### Visual Shell